-(1) The Distributor is compensated by the Investment Manager (and not the Fund) for providing certain distribution services, including out-of-pocket expenses.
-The fee is subject to a minimum annual fee of \$15,000.
+- (1) The Distributor is compensated by the Investment Manager (and not the Fund) for providing certain distribution services, including out-of-pocket expenses.
+The fee is subject to a minimum annual fee of \$15,000. - (2) Paid by the Investment Manager and not the Fund.